liferay/liferay-docs/user/articles-dxp/160-segmentation-and-personalization/08-recommending-content-based-on-view-history.markdown

 ## Modifying a Page's SEO Configuration to Recommend Content

-You can also assign tags to a page's SEO configuration, which would then be assigned to a user as interests when they visited the page.
-Here's how to do
+You can also assign tags to a page's SEO configuration, which would then be assigned to a user as interests when they visit the page.
+Here's how to do this:
-this:

 1. Navigate to Site Administration &rarr; *Site Builder* &rarr; *Pages*.